clarkfitzg/makeParallel/notes.md

 ------------------------------------------------------------

 Looking back over this, it seems like a faster way to start might be to just assume that we have an expression that will produce the chunk.
+Then I can directly insert them, and not have to mess around with this loading and evaluating.
+Indeed, the expression could just be a call to `source` or `load`.